Looking for articles on a topic?

 - borrow entire journal issues or volumes from other libraries, but check with a librarian for possible options

 - request materials for course reserve, class, or other group use.
-If you need an article for this purpose, contact the Library Circulation Desk.
+If you need an article for this purpose, contact staff at the Circulation Desk in Dimond Library.

 Scholarly vs. popular